rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 I like to think about this paraphrasing Gimli:

-> &emsp;  _"Abstractions are upon you, whether you would risk them or not."_
+> &emsp;  _"Computation Laws are upon you, whether you would risk them or not."_

 Equality is an example of an abstraction developers implement and use, but not think much about.
 However, the list of surprising behaviors like these is quite long affecting all kinds of abstractions.